 STREAM teaching is simply the idea of deliberate subject integration.
 Classroom teachers develop integrations between subjects while continuing to teach to their established curriculum.
 Specials teachers also develop targeted curriculum that parallels what is being taught in the classrooms.
-For example, when Grade 8 is studying the “Roaring 1920s” in Social Studies, Music may, at the same time, explore the musical trends of the same period.
+For example, when middle school students are studying the “Roaring 1920s” in Social Studies, Music may, at the same time, explore the musical trends of the same period.

 STREAM Academy is the adding of supplemental, project-based courses to the curriculum.
 One day a week, during the final period at the end of the day, the entire school (Pre-K-6) is participating in various grade-appropriate STREAM courses from robotics to future-city-competition.

 We are thankful for the honor of having been chosen to be a STREAM school.
 We are excited about the opportunities the STREAM initiative offers our students.

-Students with Sr. Carol Cimino (Superintendent of the Diocese of Buffalo, retired) with their Runner-Up Trophy at the "XSTREAM Games and Expo"
+Students with Sr. Carol Cimino (retired Superintendent of the Diocese of Buffalo, retired) with their Runner-Up Trophy at the "XSTREAM Games and Expo"